 12.40 Process Validation The purpose of process validation is to demonstrate that a particular process can perform effectively in a robust and consistent manner to produce material that meets predetermined specifications and quality attributes.
 Critical process steps should be validated, steps identified in the criticality assessment as non-critical process steps could be validated to a justified lower extent (for example, less number of batches, drying profile, quality of individual centrifuge loads,).
-12.41 12.42 Prospective validation can be performed: traditional way (3 consecutive successful batches) Enhanced way based on quality by design using design of experiments and continuous quality improvement As part of the continued process verification life cycle approach 12.43 Concurrent validation An explanation should be provided why a concurrent validation is performed instead of a prospective validation.
-Concurrent validation is a particular form of prospective validation, in which the batch or batches produced are released, based the predefined acceptance criteria in the protocol, before the entire validation study is complete.
-12.44

-12.45 Retrospective Validation APIC advises to perform a prospective approach for such situations taken into account previous batches through statistical evaluation Retrospective validation requires a protocol that covers in detail the acceptance criteria and batch information that will form the basis for validation.
+12.41 12.42 Prospective validation can be performed: traditional way (3 consecutive successful batches).
+EMA and FDA require that the rationale for defining the number of validation runs should be scientifically justified and documented (EMA is expecting at least 3 validation batches).
+Enhanced way based on quality by design using design of experiments and con- tinuous quality improvement As part of the continued process verification life cycle approach 12.43 Concurrent validation An explanation should be provided why a concurrent validation is performed instead of a prospective validation.
+Concurrent validation is a particular form of prospective validation, in which the batch or batches produced are released, based the pre- defined acceptance criteria in the protocol, before the entire validation study is complete.
+12.44 12.45 Retrospective Validation APIC advises to perform a prospective approach for such situations taken into ac- count previous batches through statistical evaluation Retrospective validation requires a protocol that covers in detail the acceptance cri- teria and batch information that will form the basis for validation.
 Batches that fail to meet specification or are out of trend need to be discussed.
 The number of batches chosen should be statistically based.
 The "general rule" from the above judgement is that between 20-30 batches is required, but a firm can depart from this number provided it can support any such departure with statistical or other evidence that supports validation.
 APIC advises not to use retain samples as they are needed for potential complaint support and critical quality defect investigations.
-Use of retention samples (remaining from QC testing) for this purpose is the preferred option
+Use of retention samples (remaining from QC testing) for this purpose is the pre- ferred option